-Name Canadian Western Bank MacDonald, Dettwiler and Associates Ltd. The Toronto-Dominion Bank The Churchill Corporation
+Name The Toronto-Dominion Bank The Churchill Corporation

-Albrecht Bellstedt ✓ √ (Chairman)
+Albrecht Bellstedt 🖌 (Chairman)

 William Bennett ✓

-Brian Bentz ✓

 Hugh Bolton ✓

-Robert Phillips ✓ √ (Chairman)

-Allister McPherson ✓
+Allister McPherson 1

-- Canadian Western Bank Albrecht Bellstedt and Robert Phillips serve together on the Human Resources Committee.
-Mr. Bellstedt is the chair of the Governance Committee. - MacDonald, Dettwiler and Associates Ltd. Robert Phillips and Brian Bentz serve together on the Governance Committee and the Human Resources Committee. - The Toronto-Dominion Bank William Bennett and Hugh Bolton serve together on the Audit Committee.
-William Bennett is the committee chair. - The Churchill Corporation As Chairman of the board, Albrecht Bellstedt is a non-voting member of all board committees.
-He serves with Allister McPherson on the Audit Committee and the Governance and Nominating Committee.
+- Although EPCOR is a reporting issuer, its shares are not listed for trading on any stock exchange.
+As Chairman of the board, Hugh Bolton serves with Allister McPherson on EPCOR's Audit Committee. - The Toronto-Dominion Bank William Bennett and Hugh Bolton serve together on the Audit Committee (which William Bennett chairs) and the Risk Committee. - The Churchill Corporation As Chairman of the board, Albrecht Bellstedt is a non-voting member of all board committees.
+He serves with Allister McPherson on the Audit Committee (which Allister McPherson chairs) and the Governance and Nominating Committee.